canattofilipe/docker/basic_usage.rst

 **map container port:**

-create a new container with nginx server, then map the container port 80 to a host operational system port 8080:
+Create a new container with nginx server, then map the container port 80 to a host operational system port 8080:

 .. code:: bash